Noem’s dog killing was bad, but to really understand her, consider the goat

 In her case, it certainly is.

-The post Noem’s dog killing was bad, but to really understand her, consider the goat appeared first on South Dakota Searchlight.
+The post Noem’s dog killing was bad, but to really understand her, consider the goat appeared first on Kansas Reflector.